divakarmanivel/blacktie.js/README.md

     ..
     </head>

-Add these lines before closing body tag as:
+Add these lines before closing body tag of index.html as:

     <body>
     ..